-Developing and improving our services

-At the start of the year, Living Well Network Alliance partners agreed the three-year extension of our partnership, which will start from April 2025 to March 2028.
+Developing and improving our services At the start of the year, Living Well Network Alliance partners agreed the three-year extension of our partnership, which will start from April 2025 to March 2028.
 Over the last year we have continued to deliver on our priorities, whilst looking ahead to plan how we want to work over the coming three vears.
 The Alliance has continued to focus on managing the increased demand for mental health services, developing more mental health support with GPs, and building on our approach to tackling health inequalities such as our award winning CAPSA (Culturally Appropriate Peer Support and Advocacy) service and pioneering the Patient and Carer Race Equality Framework (PCREF).
-We have also further developed our existing support services - Individual Placement and Support (IPS), and Staying Well, including the Primary

-Care Alliance Network (PCAN) - to maximise their impact and effectiveness across the whole of Lambeth.
+We have also further developed our existing support services - Individual Placement and Support (IPS), and Staying Well, including the Primary avoided attendances work 834 people people supported to look for people in crisis supported at home Care Alliance Network (PCAN) - to maximise their impact and effectiveness across the whole of Lambeth.